michaldziuba03/website/README.md

 Built with React and Gatsby.
 I am not frontend developer but I tried to make it good enough.
 This is my third iteration of design.

 ### ENV Variables

 ```ts
 GATSBY_SITE_URL='https://michaldziuba.dev'
 ```

 ### Install dependencies and run

+> Node v18+ is required as website is built with Gatsby

 ```shell
 npm install
 npm run develop